inet-framework/inet-tutorials/wireless/doc/step6.rst

 CSMA (carrier sense multiple access) is a probabilistic MAC protocol in which a node verifies the absence of other traffic before transmitting on the shared transmission medium.
-CSMA has several variants, we'll use CSMA/CA (where CA stands for collision avoidance).
+CSMA has several variants; we'll use CSMA/CA (where CA stands for collision avoidance).
 In this protocol, a node that has data to send first waits for the channel to become idle, and then it also waits for a random backoff period.
-If the channel was still idle during the backoff, the node can actually start transmitting.
+If the channel is still idle during the backoff, the node can actually start transmitting.
 Otherwise, the procedure starts over, possibly with an updated range for the backoff period.
 We expect that the use of CSMA will improve